BEAR

 A view from near space and SABLE-3 at 117,597 feet, August 11th - 2007

-An APRS tracker is essential to track and recover balloon payloads and our first flight, BEAR-1, was to confirm the GPS receiver chosen for our tracker would work above the 60,000 ft.
+An APRS tracker is essential to track and recover balloon payloads and our first flight, BEAR-1, was to confirm the GPS receiver we chose for our tracker would work above the 60,000 ft.
 ITAR altitude limit.
 BEAR-2 included a cross-band repeater and future flights are planned with cameras and other equipment.

-Date Flight Duration
+Date Flight Special

 H:M